ymolists/website/gitpod/docs/troubleshooting.md

 Gitpod does not officially support [JetBrains Projector](https://lp.jetbrains.com/projector/).
 Gitpod has support for [JetBrains Gateway](ides-and-editors/jetbrains-gateway), which is the primary tool for remote development when using JetBrains IDE's.

-## JetBrains Gateway and Gitpod is not working as expected?
+## Is JetBrains Gateway and Gitpod not working as expected?

 1. Ensure you are using the latest version of [JetBrains Gateway](https://www.jetbrains.com/help/idea/remote-development-a.html#gateway)
 2. Ensure you are using the latest version of the [Gitpod JetBrains Gateway plugin](https://plugins.jetbrains.com/plugin/18438-gitpod-gateway)